Allison Koenecke

-Allison Koenecke is an American computer scientist and an assistant professor in the Department of Information Science at Cornell University.
+Allison Koenecke is an American computer scientist and an assistant professor in the Department of Information Science at Cornell Tech, a graduate campus and research center of Cornell University.
 Her research considers computational social science and algorithmic fairness.
 In 2022, Koenecke was named one of the Forbes 30 Under 30 in Science.

 Early life and education

-As a high school student, Koenecke took part in a mathematics competition at Massachusetts Institute of Technology.
+Koenecke graduated from Thomas Jefferson High School for Science and Technology.
+As a high school student, Koenecke took part in a mathematics competitions.
 She was in the first cohort of participants for the Math Prize for Girls, and has continued to support the program as her career has progressed.
-Koenecke was an undergraduate student at Massachusetts Institute of Technology, where she majored in mathematics with a minor in economics.
-She worked in economic consultancy for several years before realizing she wanted to do something that benefitted society.
+As an undergraduate student at Massachusetts Institute of Technology, she majored in mathematics with a minor in economics.
+She worked in economic consultancy for several years before realizing she wanted to do research that benefitted society.

 Koenecke was a doctoral researcher in the Institute for Computational and Mathematical Engineering at Stanford University.
-Koenecke was advised by notable economist Susan Athey and her doctoral research focused on fairness in algorithmic systems.
+Koenecke was advised by notable economist Susan Athey and Sharad Goel, and her doctoral research focused on fairness in algorithmic systems.
 Prior to Cornell, Koenecke was a postdoctoral researcher at Microsoft Research, New England, where she focused on machine learning and statistics.
 Her current research interest also includes causal inference in public health.